 Indeed, EA’s decision to shut down Visceral Games this year and “pivot the design” of the single-player Star Wars they were working on was, according to a blog post by EA executive president vice-president Patrick Soderlund, based on making the game a “broader experience” – i.e. a multiplayer game that better fits EA’s “game as a service” model.
 If an Uncharted style experience set in the Star Wars universe was considered to hold too narrow an appeal, what chance does Skate have?

-The third, and perhaps most significant factor, is that 2013 was the year that current CEO Andrew Wilson took the reins at EA.
+The third, and perhaps most significant factor, is that 2013 was the year that current CEO Andrew Wilson took the reigns at EA.

-Wilson, who had been promoted from head of EA sports having successfully monetised FIFA beyond EA’s wildest dreams with the microtransaction and loot box ladened ‘Ultimate Team’ feature, oversaw the dawn of an era that has seen EA integrate a similar system into their biggest titles, culminating in Star Wars: Battlefront II, which was widely criticised for being “pay-to-win.”
+Wilson, who had been promoted from head of EA sports having successfully monetised FIFA beyond EA’s wildest dreams with the microtransaction and loot box ladened ‘Ultimate Team’, oversaw the dawn of an era that has seen EA integrate a similar system into their biggest titles, culminating in Star Wars: Battlefront II, which was widely criticised for being “pay-to-win”.

-Sure, EA could have their fun with locking cosmetic items like decks, wheels, trucks, clothing and hairstyles behind paywalls, but the gameplay mechanics of Skate make it impossible to monetise in the same way as the likes of Battlefront II and FIFA.
+Sure, EA could have their fun with locking cosmetic items like decks, wheels, trucks, clothing, and hairstyles behind paywalls, but the gameplay mechanics of Skate make it impossible to monetise in the same way as the likes of Battlefront II and Ultimate Team.

 A key part of the premise of Skate is that, unlike in many other games, you have access to every trick in the game from the start.
-Like real skateboarding, it isn’t a matter of levelling up or completing objectives that let you master these tricks, but a mixture of practice, dexterity and sheer determination.
+Like real skateboarding, it isn’t a matter of leveling up or completing objectives that lets you master these tricks, but a mixture of practice, dexterity, and sheer determination.

 If you’ve stuck with this article through all the bad news, you’ll be glad to know it’s time for the good.

-The truly catastrophic release of Star Wars: Battlefront II, which, among other things, has seen EA lose 3 billion in stock value, prompted several governmental bodies to launch investigations into the legal status of loot boxes as gambling, and most likely torpedoed the sales of a release of the title meant to compete with the new Call of Duty, which has EA well and truly on the back foot.
+The truly catastrophic release of Star Wars: Battlefront II, which, among other things, has seen EA lose 3 billion in stock value, prompted several governments to launch investigations into the legal status of loot boxes as gambling, and most likely torpedoed the sales of a release of a title meant to compete with the new Call of Duty, has EA well and truly on the back foot.

-I wouldn’t expect to see the “games as a service” ambition stifled for too long, but EA will have to roll back their microtransactions in order to avoid a full-scale consumer revolt.
-Perhaps, for the time being, cosmetic microtransactions will have to do.
+I wouldn’t expect to see the “games as a service” ambition stifled for too long, but EA will have to roll back their microtransactions in order to avoid a full scale consumer revolt.
+Perhaps, for the time being, cosmetics microtransactions will have to do.
 Or, if EA really want to earn some brownie points for their frankly inadequate supply, none at all.

 Not that there isn’t already a mutiny in progress.
-At the time of writing, every Twitter and Facebook post that EA write as they attempt to plough through the ill will is met with a barrage of abuse.
-The public perception of EA is worse than ever before and, unlike previous occasions, it has reached mainstream media.
+At the time of writing, every tweet and facebook post that EA write as they attempt to plough through the ill will is met with a barrage of abuse.
+The public perception of EA is worse than ever before and, unlike previous occasions, it has reached the mainstream media.

 The nature of Skate’s online presence would at least lighten the social media backlash.
-Despite Skate 3 being seven years old and having sold a modest 4.72 million units, anything related to the game quickly goes viral on social media.
+Despite Skate 3 being sevem years old and having sold a modest 4.72 million units, anything related to the game quickly goes viral on social media.
 Daniel Lingen’s tweet, for example, has almost three times as many retweets as he has followers, whilst a tweet by Tyler, The Creator on the subject garnered over 100,000 likes.
-The world’s most subsribed YouTuber, Pewdiepie, is also a fan of the series and his Skate-related videos have attracted upwards of twenty million views.

 EA will be desperate to curry some favour, and announcing the return of a much-loved, much-anticipated cult favourite wouldn’t hurt.
 They could even call it ‘SK4TE.’